Elizabeth9-77/Scales-Tails-V2/README.md

 ![Profile Icon](documentation/final_views/profileicon_nav.png)
 *Registered, Logged In view with Profile Icon*

-As mentioned in the [Structural Plane](#structural-plane) section above, the icon navigation bar allows the user to make their way around the FreeFido site.
+As mentioned in the [Structural Plane](#structural-plane) section above, the icon navigation bar allows the user to make their way around the Scales & Tails site.
 The icons have a small amount of animation when hovered/clicked on and to reinforce the icon meaning, have tooltips on hover/touch (on mobile) that display their intention.